1760 - Siege of Cosel

 On October 27, Loudon sent back the siege park.

-On October 28, the Austrian main forces withdrew.
+On October 28, the Austrian main forces crossed the Oder River and withdrew.

 Lattorf admitted that he had lost no more than 7 men wounded during the siege.
 Other sources mentions only 2 dead and wounded overall.
 Austrians losses are unknown.